sagemath/sagewiki_to_gh-2022-10-10/msri07/abstracts.md

 will also talk about design issues and considerations that have been resolved or are yet unresolved in implementing Distributed SAGE.

-== Shishkina -- Variational Inequalities on Stratified Sets ==

-[ilina_dico@mail.ru Elina Shishkina]

-I establish variational inequalities on a class of multistructures, called stratified sets.
-For stratified sets these problem have to combined with the geometry and the algebraic structure of the domain.

 == Roch -- Processor oblivious parallel algorithms with provable performances: applications ==